BuzzKill Pest Control

 Professional flea treatment being applied to a carpeted home in London

 This guide covers everything you need to know about getting rid of fleas — from understanding their lifecycle and why it matters, to DIY methods that actually work, and when it makes sense to call in a professional pest controller.
+If you are a landlord dealing with fleas between tenancies, see our end of tenancy pest control service.

 Understanding the Flea Lifecycle